nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 `tms_defs_file` (optional) -- If using a Tile Matrix Sets file different from the one bundled with the script, you can define it here instead of using the command line parameter.

-`apache_config_location` (optional) -- Location that the main Apache configuration files will be stored (this will need to be somewhere Apache is configured to read when it starts up).
-Defaults to `/etc/httpd/conf.d`

 **wmts_service options**